 Energy efficiency and reducing carbon dioxide emissions are key factors in the global fight against climate change and the preservation of biodiversity.
-Even though the energy intensity of the electronics industry is relatively low compared to many other manufacturing sectors, Incap aims to contribute to sustainable development and climate change mitigation by improving the efficiency of its production and striving to minimise the CO2 emissions.
+Even though the energy intensity of the electronics industry is relatively low compared to many other manufacturing sectors, Incap aims to The focus is on improving recycling rates and waste management, which can be achieved by reducing waste of raw materials and line rejections.
+We are also constantly striving to reduce the amount of hazardous substances in our production processes.
+To minimise the risks associated with hazardous materials and substances, we train our personnel and organise exercises to raise awareness and support their understanding of proper handling of hazardous materials, whether in day-to-day work or in the event of an accident.

+contribute to sustainable development and climate change mitigation by improving the efficiency of its production and striving to minimise the CO2 emissions.
 The majority of Incap's energy consumption goes into heating, cooling and lighting of production facilities and for the operation of production machinery.
 Efforts to reduce energy consumption include the use of modern technology and energy-efficient equipment, led lighting, intelligent material flows and logistics.

-Incap's carbon dioxide emissions are generated by the energy consumption of its production facilities and by logistics, business travel, and purchased equipment and services.
+Incap's carbon dioxide emissions are generated by the energy consumption of its production facilities and by logistics, business travel, and purchased equipment

-Attention on recycling rate

-Incap's production generates electronic waste, packaging waste and small amounts of chemical waste.
-We optimise the raw materials and materials we use in production and control their use to minimise waste.
-In our waste management, we focus on reducing waste and improving recycling rates.
-Our production sites are located in five different countries with varying levels of waste management.
-As we are highly dependent on local municipal waste treatment services and their recycling facilities, we work closely with local authorities to achieve our ambitious targets.
+Incap's high quality ensures material and resource and services. efficiency while strengthening our customer satisfaction.
+As such, quality is a priority, and we Attention on recycling rate manage it through quality standards, among other things.
+Our operations are certified to the Incap's production generates electronic waste, international ISO 9001 quality management system, packaging waste and small amounts of chemical and our environmental management system is waste.
+We optimise the raw materials and materials certified to ISO 14001 standards.
+These standards we use in production and control their use to demonstrate our ability to consistently provide minimise waste.
+In our waste management, we focus products and services that meet customer and on reducing waste and improving recycling rates.
+Our regulatory requirements.
+By adhering to Incap's production sites are located in five different countries Code of Conduct and Quality Guidelines and our with varying levels of waste management.
+As we are Quality Manual, we also strive to continuously highly dependent on local municipal waste treatment develop our processes, from design and raw material services and their recycling facilities, we work closely sourcing to production and distribution, to meet the with local authorities to achieve our ambitious targets. environmental requirements of the customers whose products we design and manufacture.
 To ensure efficient use of resources and minimise the amount of waste, Incap optimises the use of all raw materials in its production process.
 The focus is on improving recycling rates and waste management, which can be achieved by reducing waste of raw materials and line rejections.